KBlixt/PlexUnify/README.md

 I really have no clue. if you setup the config file and install the python packages "plexapi" and "sqlite3" to python3 somehow the script should run as long as you can run python3 code in a terminal.

-please let me know if it works/ dosen't work for you.
+please let me know if it works/ doesn't work for you.

 ----------